slim-template/slim/README.md

 ### Rails

 Rails generators are provided by [slim-rails](https://github.com/slim-template/slim-rails). slim-rails is not necessary to use Slim in Rails though.
-Just install Slim and add it to your Gemfile with `gem 'slim-rails'`.
+Just install Slim and add it to your Gemfile with `gem 'slim'`.
 Then just use the .slim extension and you're good to go.

 #### Streaming